SandAI-org/MagiAttention/_pages/ffa_with_sink.md

 #### MagiAttn Backward

-- Since sink is replicated while q is sharded across cp ranks, and dsink needs to be reduced along the seqlen_q dim, ...

-- The same as the forward, we can compute partial dsink by just passing sink into _flex_flash_attn_backward once and only once at the host stage
+- The same to the forward, to form a complete, non-overlapping breakdown of `dsink` computation, we can compute partial `dsink` by just passing `sink` into `_flex_flash_attn_backward` only at the host stage, if not skipped.

 ```diff
 (